rkaippully/webgear/pages/guide/next-steps.md

 hackage](https://hackage.haskell.org/package/webgear-server).

-We also have some [benchmarks](https://github.com/rkaippully/webgear/tree/master/webgear-benchmarks) against other popular haskell libraries.
+We also have some [benchmarks](https://github.com/rkaippully/webgear/tree/master/webgear-benchmarks) against other popular Haskell libraries.
 You may find the benchmark results [here](/static/bench-criterion-users.html).
 Take these results with a pinch of salt.
 Typical real world applications could have very different performance characteristics depending on a number of other factors.
 If in doubt, you should benchmark your application and not rely too much on microbenchmarks such as these.